 They make sniffing and quill-rattling noises that can be heard from several meters.

 If a predator approaches, it will first try to escape by running away.

 It is unable to protect its head by rolling up like a hedgehog.

-It will also stamp its feet in order to rattle the quills.
+It will also stamp its feet to rattle the quills.

-If the attacker is undeterred by this display and persists to approach closer, it dashes backwards at it, trying to ram quills into its paws or face.
+If the attacker is undeterred by this display and persists to approach closer, it dashes backward at it, trying to ram quills into its paws or face.